-Please refer to the attached Form S-11/A filed by Global Medical REIT, Inc., a subsidiary company of the Company whose shares are listed on the Over-The-Counter Board in the United States of America.
+Please refer to the attached Amendment No. 4 to Form S-11 filed by Global Medical REIT, Inc., a subsidiary company of the Company whose shares are listed on the Over-The-Counter Board in the United States of America.

-By Order of the Board

-ZH International Holdings Limited
+By Order of the Board ZH International Holdings Limited Zhang Jingguo

-Zhang Jingguo